Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 4. When prompted, sign in by using the **FabrikamAdmin1** account you created in the first task of this exercise.
 In the Update your password window, change the password to **demo@pass123**.

-5. Verify that the operation was successful and close the Administrator: Windows PowerShell ISE window.
+5. Verify that the operation was successful and close the **Windows PowerShell ISE** window.

-6. To verify that the multi-tenancy has been configured properly, start Internet Explorer with the InPrivate Browsing option, navigate to the Azure Stack Hub user portal at <https://portal.local.azurestack.external/> and, when prompted, authenticate by using the **FabrikamUser1** account you created in the first task of this exercise.
+6. To verify that the multi-tenancy has been configured properly, start a browser with a private browsing option, navigate to the Azure Stack Hub user portal at <https://portal.local.azurestack.external/> and, when prompted, authenticate by using the **FabrikamUser1** account you created in the first task of this exercise.
+Update your password to **demo@pass123** as well.

     > **Note**: Multi-tenancy provides the ability for users in the guest Azure Active Directory tenant to access the Azure Stack Hub user portal (and their respective subscriptions), but not the Azure Stack Hub administrator portal.